theochem/horton/doc/user_hf_dft.rst

 Projecting orbitals from a smaller basis onto a larger one
 ----------------------------------------------------------

-Assuming one has obtained (converged) orbitals in a smaller basis set, one can try to use these as initial guess after projecting the orbitals onto the larger basis set.
+Assuming you have obtained (converged) orbitals in a smaller basis set, you can try to use these as initial guess after projecting the orbitals onto the larger basis set.
 This is exactly what the function :py:func:`horton.meanfield.project.project_orbitals_mgs` does.
 The following